vercel/next.js/docs/basic-features/fast-refresh.md

 Sometimes, this can lead to unexpected results.
 For example, even a `useEffect` with an empty array of dependencies would still re-run once during Fast Refresh.
 However, writing code resilient to occasional re-running of useEffect is a good practice because it not only ensures you always write resilient code but also because it's enforced by React Strict Mode.
+Additionally, this makes it easier for you to introduce new dependencies to it later on.
 To learn more about React Strict Mode refer to the React Strict Mode docs https://reactjs.org/docs/strict-mode.html.